Preprofessional Health Programs and Internships

 Medicine, Dentistry and Veterinary Medicine

 Albion College maintains a strong program for the preparation of students for admission to professional schools in medicine and dentistry.
-Since 1995, 91.4 percent of medical, dental and veterinary school applicants with a cumulative grade point average of 3.5 or better have been accepted to professional school.
 A premedical, pre-veterinary or pre-dental student may major in any discipline in which he or she has interest and ability.
 Most of our students choose to major in biology or chemistry, but any major may be pursued, as long as the basic science and other requirements of the health professions schools are met.
 Regardless of the major chosen, the premedical, pre-veterinary or pre-dental student should plan to take the following minimum required courses.
 All science courses require laboratory work.

 Biology, one year (Biology 195, 210)

 Many professional schools also require one or more upper-level biology courses.
 The University of Michigan Medical School requires biochemistry.
-As of 2007, the Michigan State University College of Veterinary Medicine will require microbiology, genetics, cell biology and animal nutrition.
+The Michigan State University College of Veterinary Medicine requires microbiology, genetics, cell biology and animal nutrition.

 Inorganic Chemistry, one year (Chemistry 121, 123)

 Physics, one year (Physics 115, 116)

 About half of the medical schools require some mathematics course work or demonstration of mathematical competence.

 English, one year (English 101 or 203 and one English literature course)